-The doctor will review your child's medical history and physical examination before starting duloxetine.
-Be sure to tell the doctor if your child or anyone in the family has had liver problems.
+The doctor will review your child's medical history and physical examination before starting venlafaxine.
 The doctor may order some blood or urine tests to be sure your child does not have a hidden medical condition that would make it unsafe to use this medicine.
-Extra care is needed when using duloxetine in youth with seizures (epilepsy), liver or kidney problems, or diabetes.
-The doctor or nurse may measure your child's pulse, blood pressure, and weight before starting the medicine.
+The doctor or nurse may measure your child's height, weight, pulse, and blood pressure before starting venlafaxine.